juancruzmarzetti/terraform-aws-ec2---s3/README.md

 - "terraform init"
 - "terraform plan"
 - "terraform apply"
-- "terraform destroy" (if you don´t want to keep the EC2 instance with life (a risk for the free AWS accounts))
+- "terraform destroy" (if you don´t want to keep the EC2 instances and the S3 Bucket with life (a risk for the free AWS accounts))

 # What is this for?